-- Activated the Catastrophe Plan in August 2017 due to Hurricane Harvey, inspecting within 45 days more than 64,000 properties or 92% of the more than \$69,000 claims reported due to the storm. - Established Mobile Claim Centers (MCCs) in Rockport, Corpus Christi, and Port Aransas within days after Hurricane Harvey made landfall to directly issue advance claim payments to policyholders; in their first three weeks, the Mobile Claim Centers served more than 10,000 TWIA policyholders. - Within 100 days after the storm, TWIA issued payments in excess of \$863 million and closed 93% of the reported claims. - The Association has maintained low complaint and dispute ratios for Hurricane Harvey claims at 0.38% and 5.4%, respectively, of the more than 76,660 claims reported.
+- Activated the Catastrophe Plan in August 2017 due to Hurricane Harvey, inspecting more than 64,000 properties or 92% of the more than 69,000 claims reported due to the storm. - Established Mobile Claim Centers (MCCs) in Rockport, Corpus Christi, and Port Aransas within days after Hurricane Harvey made landfall to directly issue advance claim payments to policyholders; in their first three weeks, the Mobile Claim Centers served more than 10,000 TWIA policyholders. - Within 100 days after the storm, TWIA issued payments in excess of \$863 million and closed 93% of the reported claims. - The Association has maintained low complaint and dispute ratios for Hurricane Harvey claims at 0.4% and 5.6%, respectively, of the more than 76,680 claims reported.